 Once you have a created shortlist of names, it is time to bring in some outside opinions.
 You can build your target audience based on their gender, age, and region.
 When asking about your name options be sure to set the stage to allow people to make a relevant decision.
 Giving your audience context will help them to make an informed choice about your specific business.

 Here are some examples of what your questions for your target audience should look like:

-Which one of these banking apps are you most interested in learning more about?
+Which one of these banking apps is you most interested in learning more about?

-Which one of these hair dye brands are you most likely to try?
+Which one of these hair dye brands is you most likely to try?